 Sean Conklin is a freelance make-up artist and graduate of several of MUD's educational programs.
 He received his G.E.D. from the Department of Education: State of California and went on to study theatre at Mira Costa College.
 His commitment to perfecting his art and years of dedication implementing MUD's brand philosophy earned him the role of MUD's Lead Artist.
 He is an active contributor to the development of MUD products, designer for MUD's seasonal campaigns and an International Brand Ambassador educating and training MUD partners around the world.
-His experience extends into film, television and print with professional credits that include: American Idol, BET Award Show, numerous WB spots (Where L.A.
+His experience extends into film, television and print with professional credits that include: American Idol, BET Award Show, VH1 Honors Award Show, IPSY YouTube videos and numerous WB spots (Where L.A.
 Lives), HGTV spots (Selling L.A.), MTV's Next, TV Land's She's Got the Look, and various infomercials and feature films.
 From catalogs to magazines.
 Sean's work has been featured in Lands' End Catalogs, LA Weekly, and Flaunt and Elle magazines.
-He's worked with notable entertainment personalities including: Chris Brown, Marcia Cross, Jason Alexander, Adam Arkin, Bill Mosely, Camryn Manheim, Jane Kaczmarek, Justin Kirk, Jason Priestly, Alanis Morissette and Giovanni Ribisi.
-In 2014, Sean lead a team of MUD make-up artists behind the scenes at the 2014 Miss USA and Miss Teen USA competitions.
+He's worked with notable entertainment personalities including: Nicki Minaj, Missy Elliott, Rhianna, Fergi, Brittany Spears, Brie Larson, Chris Brown, Marcia Cross, Jason Alexander, Adam Arkin, Bill Mosely, Camryn Manheim, Jane Kaczmarek, Justin Kirk, Jason Priestly, Alanis Morissette and Giovanni Ribisi.
+Sean lead a team of MUD make-up artists behind the scenes at the 2014 & 2015 Miss USA and Miss Teen USA competitions.
 His work as a featured artist on MUD's official YouTube channel has helped garner millions of views and countless of online fans worldwide.